NextLevelTiming/neon-timing-protocol/README.md

 Participating clients can be a range of devices, such as: timing decoders, scoring displays, lights, race software, and telemetry sensors.

 Supporting clients may enable enhanced broadcasting and connectivity features.
-This may include enabling compatibility for hardware that is not compatible with the Neon Timing Protocol.
+This may include enabling compatibility for hardware that is not directly compatible with the Neon Timing Protocol.

 Clients **may** support one or more connected clients.
 If more than one connected client is supported, the host **must** rebroadcast events received.